gabriela035/InternshipTasks/2/README.md

 In the same folder with the application files add a file named *.github/workflows/docker-build.yml* with the needed actions (more info at https://docs.github.com/en/actions/writing-workflows/quickstart)

+Used GitHub Secret Repository (just discovered this) for securing some variables.